 Before you head out to one of these scenic picnic spots, stop by a local business to fill your picnic basket with supplies and food that won’t disappoint.

 Pop into Bridge Street Market to grab some new supplies or spruce up the ones you have.
 You’ll find everything for your basket, including a great selection of outdoor blankets, coolers, stemless wine glasses, koozies, and of course, food.
 Its food selection includes everything from ready-to-go deli sandwiches, to fresh meat and seafood for you to grill.
-Bridge Street Market also focuses on providing local, and Michigan-made products, making it a great way to add some local flavor to your picnic.
+Bridge Street Market also focuses on providing Michigan-made products, making it a great way to add some local flavor to your picnic.

 The Grand Rapids Downtown Market is another great stop for bamboo cutlery, insulated mugs, and tumblers.
-Every hungry person will find something to eat, whether they’re in the mood for tacos, barbeque, or charcuterie.
+Every hungry person will find something to eat, whether they’re in the mood for tacos, sushi, or charcuterie.

 Art of the Table can outfit your basket with plastic glassware you would never think is plastic, cloth napkins, and more.
 Ask the friendly staff for a cheese recommendation or peruse the shelves to find unique, small batch goodies perfect for eating outside.